Do I have to attend Orientation?

 I’m receiving an error message (i.e. invalid response) when I try to visit the login page for the Orientation reservation system?

-Eligibility: In order to be eligible to sign up for Orientation through the portal, you must meet all of the following criteria:
+- Eligibility: In order to be eligible to sign up for an Orientation Advising session, you must meet all of the following criteria:

 Why do I have to pay for Orientation?

-The fee for Fall Orientation covers the expenses of the entire Orientation program including meals, program materials, staffing, parking, as well as programmatic and administrative expenses (technology, etc.).
+The $115 Orientation fee covers the expenses of the entire Orientation program including staffing, programmatic support, administrative expenses and the on-line orientation technology.
 The payment is a per-person charge for all participants.

-Students with financial limitations should call the Avery Point bursar at (860) 405-9007 to discuss Orientation Scholarships.
+Students with financial limitations should contact the Avery Point bursar at firstname.lastname@example.org to discuss an Orientation fee adjustment.

 Do I have to take any placement tests?

 It depends on your intended major.
-If required by your intended major, you need to take the Chemistry Placement Exam (CPE) and/or the Mathematics Placement Exam (MPE) 12 business days prior to your Orientation session.
-All new students need to review the Course Placement website at least 12 business days before their scheduled Orientation session to learn more about UConn’s placement process.
-If a student needs to take the CPE and/or MPE based on their intended major (as specified on the Course Placement website) and does not take it prior to Orientation, the student will not be able to register for General Chemistry, Pre-calculus, Calculus 1 or Calculus 2 at Orientation if the course is required in their first semester.
-You can take the Placement Exams more than once, but there is absolutely no time to take them during the Orientation program.
-If your intended major is on the list of majors requiring the CPE and/or MPE you need to take the assessment before your Orientation program.
+If required by your intended major, you need to take the Chemistry Placement Exam (CPE) and/or the Mathematics Placement Exam (MPE) https://placement.uconn.edu/ prior to your Orientation Advising session.
+If a student needs to take the CPE and/or MPE and does not take it prior to Orientation, the student will not be able to register for General Chemistry, Pre-calculus, Calculus 1 or Calculus 2 – a disadvantage if the course is required in the first semester.

 Will my AP or previous college/university coursework count toward my UConn degree?

-AP and Transfer Guidelines are available on the Transfer Admissions website.
+AP and transfer guidelines are available on the Transfer Admissions website https://admissions.uconn.edu/apply/transfer/transfer-credit .
 If you have completed college course work, make sure to have an official transcript, reflecting courses completed and grades earned, sent directly from your college to the Undergraduate Admissions Office.

 As a Transfer student when may I review my transfer credit evaluation?

-Transfer credit evaluations will be posted on a rolling basis in the Student Administration System for new transfer students before their scheduled orientation session.
+Transfer credit evaluations will be posted on a rolling basis in the Student Administration System https://studentadmin.uconn.edu/ .
 Students need to review their transfer credit evaluation before attending their session.

 Will I meet with an academic advisor during Orientation?